tusen-ai/SimpleTrack/README.md

 # SimpleTrack: Simple yet Effective 3D Multi-object Tracking

 This is the repository for our paper [SimpleTrack: Understanding and Rethinking 3D Multi-object Tracking](https://arxiv.org/abs/2111.09621).
+We are still working on writing the documentations and cleaning up the code.
+However, we have already moved all of our code onto the `dev` branch, so please feel free to check it out if you really need to delve deep recently.
+We will try our best to get everything ready as soon as possible.

 If you find our paper or code useful for you, please consider cite us by:
 ```